memo33/sc4pac/docs/metadata.md

 > * An introductory sentence or two about real-life architectural context is fine, but it should not take up several paragraphs.
 > * Phrase the `description` in a neutral way and avoid first-person.

-You should also inform about possible `conflicts`.
+You should also inform about potential incompatibilities: `conflicts`.
 If there are none, omit this field.
+In contrast to the `conflicting` field, this is an information-only text field which is not processed by *sc4pac* in any way.

 Moreover, you can add a `warning` message that is displayed during the installation process.
 This should be used sparingly and only included in case a user has to take action before or after installing a package.